-Monitoring of sea level change over past decades provides the historical baseline for quantifying sea level rise, extremes, their return periods and synoptic sea level variability in a broader sense.
+Monitoring of sea level change over past decades provides the historical baseline for quantifying sea level rise and extremes and their return periods, along with synoptic sea level variability in a broader sense.
 Ocean (wave) reanalyses combine ocean (wave) model dynamics with in situ and satellite observations through data assimilation.
-As such, reanalyses provide a consistent view of the ocean in space, time, and across variables, accounting for observation information and dynamics.
-The reliability of ocean reanalyses has increased over the last decade (Forget et al., 2021; Lellouche et al., 2021; Storto et al., 2019; Zuo et al., 2019).
+As such, reanalyses provide a consistent view of the ocean in space and time and across variables, accounting for observation information and dynamics.
+The reliability of ocean reanalyses has increased over the last decade (Forget et al., 2015; Lellouche et al., 2021; Storto et al., 2019; Zuo et al., 2019).